 - Develop a practice of eating mindfully.
 That means slowing down to evaluate whether your hunger is physical or emotional, then approaching your physical hunger with attention, purpose, and gratefulness.
 You can learn specific techniques for doing this in this article: "Eating Mindfully."

-- If your doctor OKs it, consider a Garcinia cambogia supplement.
-It can help increase the serotonin levels in your brain, reducing food cravings.
+- If your doctor OKs it, consider a quality Garcinia cambogia supplement It can help increase the serotonin levels in your brain, reducing food cravings.

 Once you've gotten control of your emotionally-based eating, you will experience the freedom of eating for nutrition and using other coping skills for life's challenges.